-The incident happened on a Delta Air Lines plane en route from Paris to Atlanta last Thursday, according to a complaint filed in the U.S. District Court of Georgia.
+Franck Lebrun was on a Delta Air Lines flight from Nice, France, to New York last Saturday when things became tense, according to a complaint filed at the U.S. District Court in New York.

 The account reads like something out of a movie to scare air travelers.

 During the flight, the crew suspected that someone had been smoking cigarettes in one of the lavatories.
 Other passengers said it was Lebrun, so the crew confronted him once, and then a second time when he again headed for the bathroom.
 Lebrun looked intoxicated and smelled of cigarettes and alcohol, according to the complaint.